Dynamic Graphics

 One day Marilyn relented a little.
 She literally whispered over the phone in great confidence that his name was "Chris".
 She added that she believed Chris worked out of Chicago.
 And that was all she wrote.
 Marilyn said she could lose her job just for revealing that much!
 In nineteen years, that's all I ever learned about the artist named Chris from Chicago.

 Then I discovered there were more Chris pictures in another magazine published by Dynamic Graphics called "PMS".
 This absurd title was short for "Print Media Services".
 I wonder if their staff was aware the readers might think it stood for something else.
-I certainly got my fair share of laughs out of it!
+I certainly got my fair share of laughs out of the name!

 Each issue had one entire page devoted to photography.
 This was wasted space in my opinion.
 Dynamic Graphics usually put 4 photos to a page.
 I never used a single one.
 I just wanted the artwork!
 The photography was a nuisance, but since it was only one page per issue, I decided to ignore it.